 On May 3, 2020, PCTA received a Paycheck Protection Program (PPP) loan under the Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act totaling \$421,558.
-The terms and repayment conditions of PPP loans were modified through the subsequent Paycheck Protection Program Flexibility Act (PPPFA) signed into law in June 2020.
-Under the CARES Act, as modified by PPPFA, a portion or all of the loan and accrued interest may be forgiven provided the funds are spent on qualifying payroll and other expenditures in the 24-week period following the loan and provided certain other criteria regarding full-time equivalent employee and payroll levels are maintained.
-The portion of the loan that does not qualify for forgiveness or any additional amount that PCTA chooses to retain as a loan, is required to be repaid within 2 years at 1% interest, with payments commencing 10 months subsequent to covered period of 24 weeks following the date of disbursement of the loan.
+Under the CARES Act, a portion or all of the loan and accrued interest may be forgiven provided the funds are spent on qualifying expenditures and certain other criteria regarding full-time equivalent employee and payroll levels are maintained.
+The PPP requires the portion of the loan that does not qualify for forgiveness or that is retained as a loan, to be repaid within 5 years at 1% interest.